jkondo14/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1]$ pwd
 /home/lecture1
 ```
-In the above example, the working directory is the home directory and cd was given a directory argument, which was *lecture1*, and the working directory was changed to lecture1.
+In the above example, the working directory is the home directory, and **cd** was given a directory argument, which was *lecture1*, and the working directory was changed to lecture1.
 Using the **cd** with a directory caused the working directory to change to the given directory in the argument which was lecture1 for this instance.
 It was **not** an error as it changed the directory.